 After completing the audit above, the next step is to adjust your product marketing and content away from the concept of affordability.
 In the long run, this will help position your products in the eyes of your customers based on their benefits, not their price – helping to protect you from price wars in the future.

-Business giant Amazon is doing just that with their new Kindle Oasis E-reader, which is selling for about $200 more than its own entry-level Kindle and other price-competitive e-readers.
-Instead of focusing on the affordability of such a type of e-reader, they focus on the value of the product: its weight, its battery life and overall comfort.
+Business giant Amazon is doing just that with its new Kindle Oasis E-reader, which is selling for about $200 more than its own entry-level Kindle and other price-competitive e-readers.
+Instead of focusing on the affordability of such a type of e-reader, they focus on the value of the product: its weight, battery life, and overall comfort.
 The three things they know their customers want out of an e-reader and those things that they wouldn’t mind paying more for.

 Are you highlighting these benefits and features in the way you describe and display your products on your online store?
 If not, you may want to consider revamping your descriptions like the above example and refreshing your product images.
 The quality of your images makes a big impression to your customers on the quality of your product and you don’t have to be a Photoshop guru to do it.
 Looking for more product photo tips?
 Check out our Product Photography Tips and Tricks post.